wslyvh/dutchblockchainweek/events/tokenizedamsterdam/README.md

 ---
-title: Tokenized Amsterdam
+title: Tokenized Assets Amsterdam
 description: BLOCKCHAIN TOKENIZATION – THE NEW METHOD OF ASSET FINANCING
-name: Tokenized Amsterdam
+name: Tokenized Assets Amsterdam

 synopsis:
   - Preparing for the tokenized future of assets and securities.